Axway/amplify-central/content/en/docs/integrate_with_central/integrate-with-watchtopics.md

   description: "Watch Topic for handling custom credentials."
 ```

-### Read events form a watch topic
+### Read events from a watch topic

-Events in the WatchTopic are sequential and will be available for seven days.
+Events in the watch topic are sequential and will be available for seven days.

-To request for all events in the watch topic query the API as below.
+To request all events in the watch topic, query the API as shown below.
 It will return all events from oldest to newest.

 ```bash
 curl --location 'https://apicentral.axway.com/events/management/v1alpha1/watchtopics/custom-credentials-in-my-env?sort=sequenceID
 ```

-After handling the events, follow up calls to the API should include a query using the sequenceID parameter as well as sequenceID for the last handled event `query=sequenceID>[id]`.
+After handling the events, follow up calls to the API should include a query using the sequenceID parameter, as well as sequenceID for the last handled event `query=sequenceID>[id]`.
 Including the parameter argument will give only events that have been created after that sequenceID.

 ```bash
 curl --location 'https://apicentral.axway.com/events/management/v1alpha1/watchtopics/custom-credentials-in-my-env?sort=sequenceID